-4 With a partner, choose a large city in a developing country, such as Lagos (in Nigeria) or Mumbai (in India), and conduct a brief Internet search into the disadvantages of city life for people living there.

-- a How might the problems experienced by people living in your chosen city be different from those experienced by city-dwellers in developed countries such as Australia and the United States? - b Make a list of the disadvantages experienced by people living in your chosen city and another list of disadvantages experienced by people living in a large city close to you. c Which problems are the same and which are different?

-5 What strategies do you think could be put into place to protect endangered species whose natural habitat is threatened by urban sprawl, such as the western swamp tortoise in Source 1?
+- With a partner, choose a large city in a developing country, such as Lagos (in Nigeria) or Mumbai (in India), and conduct a brief Internet search into the disadvantages of city life for people living there. - a How might the problems experienced by people living in your chosen city be different from those experienced by city-dwellers in developed countries such as Australia and the United States? - b Make a list of the disadvantages experienced by people living in your chosen city and another list of disadvantages experienced by people living in a large city close to you. - c Which problems are the same and which are different? - 5 What strategies do you think could be put into place to protect endangered species whose natural habitat is near a city, such as the squirrel glider in Source 1?

-5.5 The rise of the megacity in Asia WORLD: MEGACITIES
+5.5 The rise of the megacity

 Today, more people around the world are living in cities than ever before.
 A century ago, only about 15 in every 100 people lived in cities.
 Today, that number is more than 50 in every 100 people.
 This increase has resulted in the creation and growth of many cities worldwide, and an explosion in the number of very large cities, known as megacities.
-Megacities are urban areas with populations of more than 10 million people.
+These are urban areas with populations of more than 10 million people.